Area: Land--27,556 sq. km. (11,599 sq. mi.). Archipelago--725,197 sq. km. (280,000 sq. mi.).

 Health (2006): Infant mortality rate--55/1,000.
 Life expectancy--63 yrs.

 Work force (264,900, 2002): Agriculture--75%.
 Industry and commerce--5%.
 Services--20%.

 Constitution: May 1978.

-Branches: Executive--British monarch represented by a governor general (head of state); prime minister (head of government).
+Branches: Executive--Queen Elizabeth II (head of state, represented by a governor general); prime minister (head of government).
 Legislative--50-member Parliament elected every 4 years.
 Judicial--high court plus magistrates court; system of custom land courts throughout islands.